dotfurther/OpenDiscoverSDK/SdkExamples/DocumentIdentifier/README.md

 ### DocumentIdentifierExample.csproj:
-This example shows how to use the Open Discover SDK DocumentIdentifier API in a parallel ForEach loop to identify the file formats of files contained in a directory (and including all sub-directories).
+This example shows how to use the Open Discover SDK DocumentIdentifier API in a parallel ForEach loop to identify the file formats of files contained in a directory (including all sub-directories).

 The DocumentIdentifier.Identify methods take either a System.IO.Stream or byte array of file bytes.
 When opening a stream or reading in all file bytes, it is up to the user to take care of long file paths that are greater than MAX_PATH characters in length.